-Legally in the UK, there are so specific qualifications required to be a wedding planner; however, having previous work experience within areas like event planning, hospitality, business management is extremely beneficial to planning the perfect wedding.
-Many people in college (further education) start their careers within fields such as project management, public relations, event management and even marketing.
+In the UK, there are no specific qualifications required to be a wedding planner; however, having previous work experience in areas like event planning, hospitality, and business management is highly beneficial to planning the perfect wedding.
+Many people with a higher education qualification can start their careers in fields such as project management, public relations, event management, and marketing.

 As a Beginner, Where Should I Start in Wedding Planning?